Mucus In Throat

 Your throat's mucus protects you from harmful organisms and particles that may contribute to illness through the presence of antibodies and enzymes.
 It is a sign that your body is healing when you cough up mucus, which isn't pleasant!

 The good news is that there are effective treatment options if excessive mucus production hinders your health.
-Identifying the cause of excessive mucus production in your throat can assist in determining the proper treatment.
+Identifying the cause of excessive mucus production in your throat can help determine the proper treatment.

 Over-the-counter and prescription medications may be necessary in cases of mucus in the throat caused by an underlying illness.
 Home remedies can be effective in some cases, but in more severe cases, home remedies may not work.